ncouture/MockSSH/README.md

 MockSSH
 =======

-MockSSH: Mock an SSH server and all commands it supports.
+Mock an SSH server and all commands it supports.

 Purpose